DeveloperADJ/Calculator/ASSIGNMENT1.md

 in this assignment (doing so is Extra Credit).

-3. Add some more operations buttons to your calculator such that it has at least a dozen
+3. (Busy) Add some more operations buttons to your calculator such that it has at least a dozen

 operations total (it can have even more if you like).
 You can choose whatever